SaxySam/Git_Instructions/README.md

 </details>

-**Step 2)** In Visual Studio Code, along the top toolbar, click "Terminal" -> "New Terminal".
+**Step 2)** In Visual Studio Code, along the top toolbar, click "Terminal" → "New Terminal".

 > This should ideally be a PowerShell or (Git)Bash terminal to avoid platform-specific syntax errors and inconsistencies.

-**Step 3)**  Initialize the Repository by running the following terminal commands line by line:
+**Step 3)** Initialise the Repository by running the following terminal commands line by line:

 * Make sure you are within the desired folder before initialising the repository, otherwise it will create in the root of the user directory*